West Mickley

 West Mickley /ˈmɪkliː/ is a hamlet east of Stocksfield, in the southern part of Northumberland, England.
 Along with the neighbouring settlements of High Mickley and Mickley Square, it forms part of the electoral ward of Mickley, Northumberland.
 It is just over half a mile from the town of Prudhoe and is south of the River Tyne.
 It is not a big village, being nearly half a mile in length with a main road stretching the full length of it (A695).

 The small settlement of Mount Pleasant forms part of West Mickley.
-It has one of the few pubs in the area - the two-centuries-old Blue Bell Inn.
+It has one of the few pubs in the area, the two-centuries-old Blue Bell Inn, though this is closed at the time of writing (2025).
 On foot, Mount Pleasant is directly accessible from the main part of West Mickley via a steep but paved uphill path alongside High Close Woods and the Belasis Burn.
 When driving or cycling, however, one needs to take Stonybank Way, which goes uphill just east of the petrol station at Branch End in the neighbouring village of Stocksfield.